Calapan: Barangays

+Climate

 Calapan's climate is described as mild.
 It is relatively dry from November to April and wet during the rest of the year.
 February and March have the least rainfall while October and November are the months of greatest rainfall.
 Average yearly rainfall is 2500 to 4500 mm at the city's south-west portion.
 The average daily temperature is 22.9 to 28.3 C.

 Wind direction throughout the year is variable; Northeast monsoons prevail from August, November, December and January to March; East to Northeast on April; Southeast to South on May and June; Northeast to South on July and September, and Easterly on October.

 Climate is favorable for vegetation throughout the year under the Type III climate type of the Philippine weather bureau, PAGASA, with relative humidity at 81%.